Company Detail

 In addition, MRC (part of UKRI) provides its community of employees access to a whole host of useful benefits, including a defined benefit pension scheme and excellent holiday entitlement (30 days plus 2.5 privilege days & 8 bank holidays), family friendly policies (6 months full pay maternity & adoption leave), a range of shopping/travel discounts, access to our Employee Assistant Programme Scheme, Health and Wellbeing Support and a salary sacrifice cycle to work scheme.
 Please follow this link to find out more - Benefits

 Our success is dependent upon our ability to embrace diversity and draw on the skills, understanding and experience of all our people.
 We warmly invite people from diverse backgrounds and heritage, including people who identify as having a disability, to apply for a role that excites them.
-As "Disability Confident" employers, we guarantee to interview all applicants who have disclosed they have a disability and who meet the minimum criteria for the vacancy.
+As "Disability Confident" employers, any candidate who opts into the scheme and best meets the essential criteria, will be shortlisted for interview.

 UKRI supports research in areas that include animal health, agriculture and food security, and bioscience for health which includes research on animals, genetic modification and stem cell research.
 Whilst you may not have direct involvement in this type of research, you should consider whether this conflicts with your personal values or beliefs.